merrickhare/auto-video-short/readme.md

 ## To Do List:

-1. Automate upload to youtube
+1. Automate upload to youtube channel

 ## Notes: